 Fancy Bits Channels DVR

 Channels could be the best DVR for Apple TV owners, but it needs a few more features to get there.

-- Automatic ad-skipping
+- Easy ad-skipping

 - No easy way to resolve recording conflicts